reactjs/react.dev/content/docs/accessibility.md

 }
 ```

-When you don't need any props on the Fragment tag you can also use the [short syntax](/docs/fragments.html#short-syntax), if your tooling supports it:
+When you don't need any props on the Fragment tag you can use the [short syntax](/docs/fragments.html#short-syntax), if your tooling supports it:

 ```javascript{3,6}
 function ListItem({ item }) {